 Hello from what feels like Week 75 in isolation.
 By now, you’ve likely run through the gamut of things to do indoors, from cleaning out your drawers to partying on Zoom to cutting your hair.
-Your Netflix queue has surely been depleted, too, with only the movies you should, but definitely don’t want to watch left (12 Years a Slave… in this pandemic?).
+Your Netflix queue has surely been depleted, too, with only the movies you should, but definitely don’t want to watch left (The Lighthouse… in this pandemic?).
 But fear not, here 7 pop culture critics, writers and Internet icons share their picks for absolutely ridiculous movies to watch during quarantine that will numb your brain while bringing joy to your days in solitude.

 We left the criteria for what deems a movie “bad” up to each writer, which is why you’ll find a range of titles below, ranging from iconic AF (Spice World) to flash in the pan (Soapdish whomst?).

 Without further ado, please find a completely unscientific list of bad movies to watch during quarantine.

 Double Jeopardy (1999)

 Double Jeopardy is a movie I have seen so many times, because there was a decade where it was the ultimate movie that played on TV.
 Starring Ashley Judd and Tommy Lee Jones, the film follows a woman whose husband frames her for his murder.
 She goes to prison where a fellow inmate tells her about an obscure law, DOUBLE JEOPARDY.
 Essentially, it means if she does her time, when she gets out of prison she can find her husband and kill him (because she already did time for killing him).
 I can say with absolutely no shame, that until maybe six months ago, I thought the movie was legally pretty accurate but SURPRISE, it doesn’t actually work this way in real life.